 You can also use this small backpack as a cross-over or cross body bag as well.
 I made that way because I like to have options and truth-be-told, I am a bit paranoid with a backpack.
 I guess having grown up in Panama where, as the saying goes, “pickpockets can remove your socks without even taking off your shoes” I have had my share of missing money and wallets.
 This is why I've added a pocket in the back with a zipper.
 There's an internal pocket, also with a zipper, and even the outside pocket has a zipper.
 So if you can remember where you put your wallet, the chances of keeping it are high..

 There's also a possibility of adding one more pocket to stash your mobile phone, but I will leave that up to you.
 I will show you how to add it you want it.
 Please note, however, it will not be included in the pattern, so this is probably for the intermediate to advanced sewists.
 The rest of the project is suitable for beginners.

 This is not an easy-to-make backpack because it involve a few steps, so I have decided to offer this pattern and project as a kind of sew along.
 The first part will give you a general idea on how to make the backpack and the inside components.
 You'll find this below.
-The second part will show you how to make the straps and attach them to the small backpack.
-We'll be releasing this part on Tuesday along with a video.
-The third and final part will show you how to assemble and finish the bag and that should be out on Thursday.

 This is an advanced project but if you love to be challenged particularly if you have just started out making bags you will find rewarding to make.
 It will make a great accessory for your wardrobe or a fantastic gift for a friend or a loved one.
 I made two for this tutorial and I'm keeping one and giving the other to my teenage daughter.
 She loves it.